andrewchambers/bupstash/doc/man/bupstash-put.1.md

   for a description of how to use send logging for efficient incremental uploads.

 * BUPSTASH_CHECKPOINT_BYTES:
-  When send logging is enabled bupstash will checkpoint the log every BUPSTASH_CHECKPOINT_BYTES of data that is sent.
+  When send logging is enabled, bupstash will checkpoint the log every BUPSTASH_CHECKPOINT_BYTES of data that is sent.
 If an upload is interrupted after a successful checkpoint, data will not need to be resent over the network.
 The default value of this option is 1073741824, which is 1 GiB.